 - PAPER: Entries must be done on paper that will allow for duplication, display, and framing.

 - Entries should not be matted, mounted, laminated, framed, or folded.

-- Submit your school’s entry by March 16, 2018 to DCR’s Urban and Community Forestry Coordinator, Julie Coop, as described on the “School Winner Report Form” on the next page.
-Affix School Winner Report Form to the back of the school’s winning poster.
+- Submit your school’s entry to DCR’s Urban and Community Forestry Coordinator, Julie Coop, as described on the “School Winner Report Form” on the page six of the application.
+Affix School Winner Report Form to the back of the poster.
+See deadlines noted above.